Counselor resources

 Before you begin the actual work of writing, here are some ways of collecting the necessary information to put into the letter:

-1. Get the student to send you a short resume containing their interests, strengths, and achievements.
+• Get the student to send you a short resume containing their interests, strengths, and achievements.

-3. Depending on how well you know a student, you might want to consider sitting down for an informal conversation with them so you can find out more about who they are.
+• Depending on how well you know a student, you might want to consider sitting down for an informal conversation with them so you can find out more about who they are.

-4. Many counselors also like to use a parent questionnaire to source helpful information about the student that could support their case for admission.
+• Many counselors also like to use a parent questionnaire to source helpful information about the student that could support their case for admission.

 We’ve put together some expert tips on writing an effective counselor letter of recommendation for your students.
 Here they are.

-Addressing a recommendation letter
+Addressing a Recommendation Letter

 Though ideal to formally address your letter to a specific individual using the appropriate title, "Dear Mr/Ms/whatever XX," it might not always be feasible.
 If you don't know who you're writing to, address your letter to the Admissions Department or, better still, a person within it such as an Admissions Representative or Officer.
+This is a key step in how to write a letter of recommendation.

-How to start a recommendation letter
+How to Start a Recommendation Letter

-First, establish your role and clarify how well you know the student and how long you've known them.
-Then sum up the student, who they are, and why they'd be an asset to the college as concisely as possible.
+First, establish your role and clarify how well you know the students and how long you've known them.
+Then summarise the student, who they are, and why they'd be an asset to the college as concisely as possible.
+It is also important to note that admissions officers don't require you to include extensive background on your professional credentials in the letter.

-What to include in the letter of recommendation
+What to Include in the Letter of Recommendation

-Please don't shy away from including background about a student's personal life or family situation that might have a bearing on their academic performance and personal development.
-This is particularly important if they're a mitigating factor in lower-than-expected grades.
+Please don't shy away from including background about a student's personal life or family situation that might affect their academic performance and personal development.
+This is particularly important if it's a mitigating factor in lower-than-expected grades.
+Finally, include detailed contact information and invite the university to contact you if they have any questions.

 A well-written recommendation letter can help your student stand out